 Annually around 7 million visitors go up the Tour Eiffel in Paris.
 This is around 20,000 visitors per day making it very sensible to buy tickets in advance to skip queues.
-Tickets are available online allowing visitors to reserve a specific date and time to go up the Eiffel Tower.
+Tickets are available online allowing visitors to reserve a specific date and time to go up the Eiffel Tower by elevator (lift).
 Prices for online tickets are the same as when bought in person at the foot of the tower.
-A cheaper alternative is to take the stairs – tickets not sold in advance.
-If no tickets are available, some bus tours of Paris also include a ride up the Eiffel Tower.
-Reservations at the expensive Le Jules Verne Restaurant include the elevator ride.
+A cheaper alternative is to take the stairs.
+If no tickets are available, some guided tours of Paris also include a ride up the Eiffel Tower.
+Reservations at the expensive Le Jules Verne Restaurant include the elevator ride or book lunch or dinner at the less expensive Madame Brasserie.

-Tickets for the elevators / lifts of the Eiffel Tower in Paris can be bought in advance and online .
-The prices are the same as buying the tickets at the tower itself but of course ensure admission without long queues.
+Tickets for the elevators / lifts of the Eiffel Tower in Paris may be bought in advance and online.
+The prices are the same as buying the tickets at the tower itself but of course, ensure admission without long queues.

 Two basic kinds of access tickets are available for the Eiffel Tower: